-The Scheme's net assets attributable to unitholders are classified as a liability under AASB 132 Financial Instruments: Presentation.
-As such, the Scheme has no equity and no items of changes in equity have been presented for the current or comparative period.
+\ The Scheme's net assets attributable to unitholders are classified as a liability under AASB 132 Financial Instruments: Presentation.
+As such, the Scheme has no equity and no items of changes in equity have been presented for the year ended 30 June 2025.